 At the end of each unit of music there are opportunities to perform to the rest of the school, showcasing our new skills.
 In every year group, there is at least one performance to parents during the school year, including excerpts from Carmen the opera in Y5 and the Y6 production in the summer.

-The curriculum overview for music is based on the National Curriculum, and offers a broad and balanced music education.
-It begins from the point reached at the end of the Infant school and shows progression through the Year Groups.
-You can find our music overview at the bottom of this page, or by clicking here.
+Our music curriculum is based on the National Curriculum, and offers a broad and balanced music education.
+It begins from the point reached at the end of the Infant school and shows progression through the year groups.

 "Music makes me feel calm."